ImagingDataCommons/libdicom/doc/source/usage.rst

 at runtime (e.g., the maximal capacity of a character string).
 Depending on the VR, an individual Data Element may have a `Value Multiplicity (VM)
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part05/sect_6.4.html>`_
 greater than one, i.e., contain more than one value.
 Under the hood, a Data Element thus generally contains an array of values.

 A Data Element can be created with :c:func:`dcm_element_create()`, it can have a value assigned to it with eg.
-:c:func:`dcm_element_set_value_numeric_multi()`, and it can be destroyed with :c:func:`dcm_element_destroy()`.
+:c:func:`dcm_element_set_value_integer()`, and it can be destroyed with :c:func:`dcm_element_destroy()`.
+See MEMORY MANAGEMENT below for details on pointer ownership.

-Upon creation, the Data Element takes over ownership of the memory allocated for the contained values.
-An individual value can be retrieved via the VR-specific getter function (e.g., :c:func:`dcm_element_get_value_UI()`).
+An individual value can be retrieved via the getter functions like (e.g., :c:func:`dcm_element_get_value_integer()`).
 Note that in case of character string or binary values, the getter function returns the pointer to the stored character array  (``const char *``) and that pointer is only valid for the lifetime of the Data Element.
 When a Data Element is destroyed,